 Quite the opposite, actually, as Zymox is fighting efficiently against bad breath and plaque buildup.
 Additionally, its ingredients come together to eliminate irritations, inflammations, dryness, and redness of the gums.
 It’s a perfect periodontal gel that focuses on both teeth and gums.

 Aloe Vera is also present in the ingredients list which makes Zymox a wonderful brushless toothpaste for dogs affected by gum disease.
 Because it does not require brushing, it cannot be too harsh on the gum lines either!
 For fast and easy application, put some gel on your finger and apply it on your dog’s teeth.
 And you’re done!

 Recipes of DIY Toothpaste for Dogs

 If you are the do-it-yourself type, I’ve rounded up a couple of homemade recipes of toothpaste for dogs:

-If your dog shows signs of sensitive teeth, tartar build up, or inflamed gums, I would recommend buying a professional dog toothpaste like the ones we reviewed above.
-These are the best dog toothpastes available currently and you can definitely trust them!
+If your dog shows signs of sensitive teeth, tartar build-up, or inflamed gums, I would recommend buying a professional dog toothpaste like the ones we reviewed above.
+These are the best dog toothpaste available currently and you can definitely trust them!